EmirhanS/PhotoCloud/README.md

 users.txt file in Project folder.
 They also have unique profile photos for each.

 There are 4 different User Types for each account (Free, Professional, Hobbyist, Admin).
-All User Types have different permissions such as editing photographs while uploading.
+All User Types have different permissions such as adding effects to photographs while uploading.

 ## Application usage information: